 ISO 15118 Reliance On OCPP 2.0.1

-OCPP is a communication protocol between an EV charging station and the system’s back office.
+OCPP is a communication protocol between an EV charging station and the central management system’s back office.

 With OCPP 1.5, a charging process can only be started or stopped.